-in fact, Fiverr is a marketplace where freelancing work is available. it was established in 2010. fiverr’s main office is located in Israel. at first, Fiverr was named fiver because the price of all the services sold here was $5. it is called fiver for being the marketplace of that $5. however, with the gradual change of time, Fiverr is no longer a marketplace for its $5. however, on Fiverr, the minimum price to sell a service can still be kept at $5.
+in fact, Fiverr is a marketplace where freelancing work is available. it was established in 2010. fiverr’s the main office is located in Israel. at first, Fiverr was named fiver because the price of all the services sold here was $5. it is called fiver for being the marketplace of that $5. however, with the gradual change of time, Fiverr is no longer a marketplace for its $5. however, on Fiverr, the minimum price to sell a service can still be kept at $5.
 Get always 5-stars from clients on Fiverr secret tips

 In Fiverr, the services that freelancers sell are called gigs. there are many categories of gigs available on fiver. a few years ago, fiver was nowhere near Upwork. but gradually, fiver became popular. new freelancers have been leaning towards fiver since it was mainly made difficult to access a new account at Upwork from Bangladesh.